 The preschool offers chapel, library, music and Spanish class.
 The “supplementals” are designed to enhance and provide new experiences for each child.
-Below is the weekly "supplemental" schedule:

 Children in our 3's, young 4's and Pre-K classes are required to be potty trained by the first day of school.

 Unique to the preschool the Me Book is a developmental portfolio made for each student.
 Me Books are started the first year of enrollment and follow the child throughout the course of their time enrolled at the preschool.
 This book is a wonderful keepsake that provides a great communication tool for parents as a child graduates and prepares to enter kindergarten.

 9:20 – 9:30 Circle Time (daily theme, letter of the day, helpers, weather, etc.)